Naturist Amateur Radio Club

 The interest in Ham Radio and Naturists/Nudists seemed to start in the early 90's (maybe even earlier?).
 Ham Radio operations during Nude Recreation Weekend started in the early 90's as well.
 One of the first efforts happened from Hippie Hollow, a clothing optional county run park in Austin, TX.
 A long wire was run along the cliffs, just a short distance from the shoreline.
 The rig was run using a couple of heavy duty batteries, but contacts were few and far between, mainly due to the poor location.
 A vertical was also use at one point, but still limited contacts.
 The call sign used belonged to Bob, KF5KF (at the time).
 After little luck from Hippie Hollow, the decision was made to operate from Star Ranch Nudist Resort, about 40 miles from Austin in a little town called McDade, in Central Texas.
 Bob operated from his house during the week and on the weekend he moved his equipment from home to Star Ranch.
 This caused a dramatic increase in the number of contacts.
 Bob changed his call sign to N5KF in the fall of 1996.
 This call was used in July, 1997 from Star Ranch.

-In 1997 the Naturist Amateur Radio Club was formed and the club obtained the vanity callsign of NU5DE in October, 1997.
+In the fall of 1997 the Naturist Amateur Radio Club obtained the vanity callsign of NU5DE.
 Contacts were made with the new call starting immediately from the trustee's house, as the club did not have a permanent site at the time.
 The first Nude Recreation Week with the new club's callsign took place in July, 1998.
-We have been on with the club callsign for Field Day, during CQWW WPX and other contests and during nude events throughout North America since 1997.
+We have been on with the club callsign for Field Day, during CQWW WPX and other contests and during nude events since 1997.
 The Naturist Amateur Radio Club are also members of the F.I.S.T.S CW organization with club number 8050.

 For 2002 the club purchased a used 40 ft aluminum self supporting tower.
 Bob, N5KF, handled all the work, digging the 4' deep hole, and adding 40+ bags of cement.
 Work started on the project in the fall of 2001, first getting permission to erect the tower from the board of directors at Star Ranch.
 After countless hours, the beam finally went up on the tower the middle of May 2002.
-There is also a G5RV and a push up pole with a 6 Meter vertical for additional antennas.
-The tower currently supports a 10 ele beam on 144/440 and a 3 element HF beam.
-We recently added 2 meter and 440 verticals off the side of the tower pointed to the Austin area for local repeater work.
+There is also a Folded Dipole, a trap vertical, and a push up pole with a 6 Meter vertical for additional antennas.
+The tower currently supports a 3 element HF beam, a new Cushcraft A3.
+We also have 2 meter and 440 verticals off the side of the tower pointed to the Austin area for local repeater work.

 For 2004 the club invested in a 10 ft by 16 ft "cabin" to operate from at our site.
-Unfortunately the travel trailer that we had used for the last few years was no longer available.
+Unfortunately the small travel trailer that we had used for the last few years was no longer available.
 This cabin actually gives us more operating room than the travel trailer, but for an additional cost.
 During 2004 club members added insulation, drywall, and a raised ceiling to make it a "home".
 The cabin sits on the same site as the former trailer.
-It is now fully outfitted with a beautiful desk, microwave, dinning table and a comfortable bed.
-Rigs are brought out as needed for operating.
+It is now fully outfitted with a beautiful desk, microwave, dinning table, a comfortable bed and of course air conditioning.
+Rigs are brought out by members as needed for operating.

-We appreciate the board of directors at Star Ranch for their support of the club and working with us in the installation of the tower and cabin.
+We appreciate the board of directors at Star Ranch for their support of the club and working with us in the installation of the tower, cabin and trailer.
 More information about Star Ranch can be found at www.starranch.net.
-The club is the oldest nudist resort in Texas, celebrating 50 years!
+The club is the oldest nudist resort in Texas, celebrating over 60 years!
+The club is open 365 days of the year with activities during the week and weekends all year.

 We appreciate all those who have worked us in the past and look forward to new contacts (and friends) in the future.
 We do the best at 100% return on QSL's, but do get behind at times.
 Please, a SASE is really appreciated.
 It also makes for a quicker return.
-You can QSL to the trustee, N5KF or the club's PO Box below.
+You can QSL to the trustee, N5KF or the club's address in McDade, below.
 We are good on QRZ.com.
+If you have sent a card and SASE, and received no reply, there is a chance your card may have not been filled out correctly, usually with the wrong date or time.
+We search our thousands of contacts to try to find a match, but at times we still don't.
+Drop us an email with the correct information and we will check again.

 Best 73 / DX,